Zamiell/isaac-achievement-randomizer/docs/about.md

   - Recall (#714)
   - Hold (#715)
 - Banned collectibles in this mod:
-  - Plan C (#475) (would trivialize some difficult boss achievements)
+  - Plan C (#475) (would trivialize some difficult boss objectives)
-  - Clicker (#482) (would break harder character achievements)
+  - Clicker (#482) (would break harder character objectives)
-  - R Key (#636) (would trivialize some difficult achievements)
+  - R Key (#636) (would trivialize some difficult objectives)

 Also note that:

-- Even if Ankh (#161) is unlocked, it is removed from pools until all of the Blue Baby achievements are completed.
+- Even if Ankh (#161) is unlocked, it is removed from pools until all of the Blue Baby objectives are completed.
-- Even if Judas' Shadow (#311) is unlocked, it is removed from pools until all of the Judas achievements are completed.
+- Even if Judas' Shadow (#311) is unlocked, it is removed from pools until all of the Judas objectives are completed.
-- Even if Lazarus Rags (#332) is unlocked, it is removed from pools until all of the Lazarus achievements are completed.
+- Even if Lazarus Rags (#332) is unlocked, it is removed from pools until all of the Lazarus objectives are completed.

 ### Trinkets <!-- 5.350 -->

-Every trinket in the game is locked behind a random achievement, with the following exceptions:
+Every trinket in the game is locked behind a random objective, with the following exceptions:

 - Banned trinkets in this mod:
-  - 'M (#138) (would break collectible achievements)
+  - 'M (#138) (would break collectible unlocks)

 If no trinkets are unlocked, trinkets will be converted to pennies.

 Also note that:

-- Even if Mysterious Paper (#21) or Missing Poster (#23) are unlocked, they are removed from pools until all of The Lost achievements are completed.
+- Even if Mysterious Paper (#21) or Missing Poster (#23) are unlocked, they are removed from pools until all of The Lost objectives are completed.

 ### Cards & Runes <!-- 5.300 -->

-Every card/rune in the game is locked behind a random achievement (except for Rune Shard, which will never spawn).
+Every card/rune in the game is locked behind a random objective (except for Rune Shard, which will never spawn).
 If no cards/runes are unlocked, cards/runes will be converted to pennies.

 ### Pills <!-- 5.70 -->

-- Every pill effect in the game is locked behind a random achievement.
+- Every pill effect in the game is locked behind a random objective.
 If no pill effects are unlocked, pills will be converted to pennies.
-- Gold pills are locked behind a random achievement.
+- Gold pills are locked behind a random objective.
-- Horse pills are locked behind a random achievement.
+- Horse pills are locked behind a random objective.

 ### Other Pickups

 - Only half red heart pickups start as being unlocked.
-Every other heart pickup in the game is locked behind a random achievement.
+Every other heart pickup in the game is locked behind a random objective.
 - Only pennies start as being unlocked.
-Every other coin in the game is locked behind a random achievement.
+Every other coin in the game is locked behind a random objective.
 - Only normal bomb pickups start as being unlocked.
-Every other bomb pickup in the game is locked behind a random achievement.
+Every other bomb pickup in the game is locked behind a random objective.
 - Only normal key pickups start as being unlocked.
-Every other key pickup in the game is locked behind a random achievement.
+Every other key pickup in the game is locked behind a random objective.
-- Every battery type in the game is locked behind a random achievement.
+- Every battery type in the game is locked behind a random objective.
 If no batteries are unlocked, batteries will be converted to pennies.
-- Every sack type in the game is locked behind a random achievement.
+- Every sack type in the game is locked behind a random objective.
 If no sack are unlocked, sacks will be converted to pennies.
 - Only normal chests start as being unlocked.
-Every other chest type in the game is locked behind a random achievement.
+Every other chest type in the game is locked behind a random objective.

 <br>